vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 then execute the setup docker compose file

-'docker compose -f docker-compose-setup.yml up -d'
+`docker compose -f docker-compose-setup.yml up -d`

 Check the status of the services using the docker-compose ps command: